oscdev-io/birdplan/docs/protocol-bgp.md

 The peer type, options are detailed below...

 * `customer` this is a customer peering session.
+* `internal` this is an internal peering session between routers.
 * `peer` this is a peering partner peering session.
+* `routecollector` this is a route collector session.
-* `transit` this is a transit provider peering session.
+* `routeserver` this is a route server session.
 * `rrclient` this is a route reflector client peering session.
 * `rrserver` this is a route reflector server peering session.
 * `rrserver-rrserver` this is a peering session between two route reflectors or route reflector mirrors.
-* `routecollector` this is a route collector session.
-* `routeserver` this is a route server session.
+* `transit` this is a transit provider peering session.